-Spring is in the air.
-Unfortunately, so are the many tree and grass pollens that cause seasonal allergies.
+Seasonal allergies affect a number of people as the weather changes.
+Though spring might be in the air, so are the many tree and grass pollens that cause seasonal allergies.
 This can be bad news if these tiny particles cause your asthma to flare up.
-But the change in seasons doesn’t mean that you have to hibernate until winter.
-While you may not be able to avoid pollens completely, there are many ways to feel better.
+But the change in seasons doesn’t mean that you have to hide until winter in order to avoid your allergies.
+You might not be able to avoid pollens completely, but try these tips to keep your spring allergies from keeping you inside.

 Find Your Triggers